fommil/fpmortals/manuscript/wip.md

 ~~~~~~~~

 and made a cryptic comment that `Free` can be *freely generated* for any
 algebra.
-To make this explicit with an example, consider our application's
+To make this explicit, consider our application's `Machines` algebra
-`Machines` algebra

 {lang="text"}
 ~~~~~~~~